Shortcut3605/AresCompiler/README.md

 ### Floating point
 **floating point number rules are the exact same as integer rules**, except floating points store a decimal along with a number.
 Note, **attempting to IMPLICITLY create a float that can be evaluated to an int will not result in an implicit float, but an int.
 For example (5.3 + 6.7) = integer 12, not float 12.
 0.000 also equals integer 0, not floating point 0.
 This is true for ADDITION and SUBTRACTION at the moment.
 I am still figuring out how to do this with multiplication and divison.**
 ### Strings
-Anything that goes inside " " qualifies as a string Strings are defined with the string keyword
+Anything that goes inside " " qualifies as a string.
+Strings are defined with the string keyword
 ```rust
 let string x = "1"; or let x = "1";